fskamau/svd/README.md

 2. Since creating this json could be tedious, a simple svd browser extension is provided [here](https://github.com/fskamau/svd-extension)

-3. The program will continously read stdin for control signals.
--  Passing / or c will read clipboard contents and treat them as json.
--  passing . or q will quit immediately.

 ## Dependencies
 This package depends on ffmpeg and xsel (for pasting from clipboard)